maui-pss/maui-build/README.md

  * libguestfs-tools
  * elfutils (for eu-readelf)

-You also need at least Linux 2.6.28.
+You also need Linux 2.6.28 or newer.

 To run ```ostbuild qa-make-disk``` or ```ostbuild qa-pull-deploy``` on Ubuntu 12.10 you will need to make a symbolic link to the right libguestfs path: